Harry Reid says Democratic race is 'far from being over'

 And, he added, Warren's candidacy shouldn’t be ignored.
 “Don't count Elizabeth out of the race.”

-Despite being criticized heavily by Democratic opponents for pledging to spend a billion or more dollars in the race, Reid defending Bloomberg, saying he’s spending “within the confines of the law.”
+Despite being criticized heavily by Democratic opponents for pledging to spend a billion or more dollars in the race, Bloomberg is still “within the confines of the law," Reid said.

-“I think that he was a good mayor, and I'm not going to be criticizing him because he's got a lot of money,” Reid said of Bloomberg.
+“I think that he was a good mayor, and I'm not going to be criticizing him because he's got a lot of money,” Reid said.

-Reid also said that early nominating contests of Iowa, which he called a “debacle” and New Hampshire aren’t representative of the country and shouldn’t be given the credence it is given and that is part of the reason that former Vice President Joe Biden didn’t do well.
+Reid also said that the early nominating contests of Iowa, which he called a “debacle,” and New Hampshire aren’t representative of the country and shouldn’t be given the credence it is given, and that is part of the reason former Vice President Joe Biden didn’t do well.

 After the first two contests, former South Bend, Indiana, Mayor Pete Buttigieg holds a narrow lead in delegates while Sanders has opened up a double-digit lead in some recent polls.

+Reid said those states shouldn't be the first in the nominating calendar because they lack diversity.

-“Forty-eight states should not have to follow the lead of Iowa and New Hampshire, they have no diversity,” Reid said.
-“They're not representative of the rest of the country.”
+“I think Iowa and New Hampshire have been the first to vote, but they damn sure shouldn't be.
+They have done so much damage,” Reid said.
+“There's no diversity.
+It's not right that 48 states should have to follow those two states which are not representative of the country.”

 Reid said what happens in Nevada will be more representative of the will of Democrats in the country.
-Nevada is the first majority minority state to vote, with a Latino population of 30 percent, a ten percent African American population and ten percent Asian American population.
+Nevada is the first majority minority state to vote, with Latinos at 30 percent of the population, and African Americans and Asian Americans at 10 percent each.

-Regardless of the results here Saturday, Reid insists that any candidate in the Democratic race will be “better than that guy” President Donald Trump.
+Regardless of the results here Saturday, Reid insists that any candidate in the Democratic race will be “better than that guy” in the White House.

+Reid, who is undergoing treatment for cancer, has a letter from President Donald Trump hanging on his office wall congratulating him on his 2010 re-election to the Senate in a high-profile race against Tea Party upstart Sharon Angle.